paololazzari/terraform-repl/README.md

 ## How it works

 By default, terraform-repl starts a hashicorp/terraform docker container running terraform console, and uses this container to evaluate the expressions entered by the user.
+Using the single background terraform console container to evaluate expressions is in fact, for terraform projects of a certain size, faster than running a terraform console process for each expression.

+You can however disable the container backend by using the `-no-docker-container-backend` option.

 ## Usage

+### Starting the REPL

 To start the REPL: